-- A. behaved in a way that has harmed a child or may have harmed a child - B. possibly committed a criminal offence against or related to a child - C. Behaved in a way that indicates s/he is unsuitable to work with children. - A safeguarding complaint that meets the above criteria must be reported to the Principal immediately.
+- behaved in a way that has harmed a child, or may have harmed a child and/or - possibly committed a criminal offence against or related to a child, and/or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children, and/or - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - A safeguarding complaint that meets the above criteria must be reported to the Principal immediately and the Designated Senior Lead for Safeguarding (inc. the 2 Deputy Designated Leads).
 If the complaint involves the Principal, then the Chair of Governors must be informed.
-The Principal should carry out an urgent initial consideration in order to establish whether there is substance to the allegation.
-The Principal should not carry out the investigation himself or interview students.
-As part of this initial consideration, the Principal should consult with the Designated Safeguarding Lead and the HR Unit who will then contact the Local Authority Designated Officer (LADO).
+The DSL's and HR should carry out an urgent initial consideration in order to establish whether there is substance to the allegation.
+The Principal should not carry out the investigation herself or interview students.
+As part of this initial consideration, Designated Safeguarding Lead and the HR Unit who will then contact the Local Authority Designated Officer (LADO).

 - Any staff / volunteers who are dismissed by the College for gross misconduct or cumulative misconduct relating to safeguarding of children / young people will be referred to the DBS for consideration of barring.
 Similarly, where the College has a reasonable belief that the member of staff / volunteer would have been dismissed by the College had they been employed at the time of the conclusion of investigations will be referred to the DBS.
 The College will keep written records of all of the above. - Where a staff member feels unable to raise an issue with their employer or feels that their genuine concerns are not being addressed, staff can contact any of the professionals named in the above paragraph, in addition to other whistleblowing channels which may be open to them. - The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday and Email: help@nspcc.org.uk.
+Staff can call: 0800 028 0285 line is available from 8:00am to 8:00pm, Monday to Friday and Email: help@nspcc.org.uk.